UniNE-CHYN/openhytest/README.md

 Package for well test analysis, inspired by the functionalities available in [hytool](https://github.com/UniNE-CHYN/hytool).

 ## Features
-- Helper functions handling data preparation and pre-processing
+- Helper functions handling data preparation
 - A library of analytical solutions
 - Post-processing utilities for results analysis and statistical summary.